timziebart/ays-model/README.md

 ### Bifurcation analysis

-the bifurcation analysis is basically not doable without access to an High-Performance Computer.
+The bifurcation analysis is basically not doable without access to an High-Performance Computer.
 I simply changed the corresponding parameter of the bifurcation analysis using the `--set-parameter` option of `ays_tsm.py` and ran a full analysis for all cases.
 Then use `ays_tsm_bifurc_show.py` to plot the results.

 ### More can be done